Float-Capital/float-subgraph-uncrashable/docs/docs/welcome.md

 🎉 [The Graph Foundation Allocates Nearly $1M in Wave 6 of Grants](https://thegraph.com/blog/wave-six-grants/) 🎉

 > “Credits are owed to the amazing team running The Graph Foundation Grants Program.
-“Float is extremely grateful to be contributing to the graph ecosystem and providing builders with more confidence in their subgraph development.” - Jason Smythe, Co-Founder at Float
+Float is extremely grateful to be contributing to the graph ecosystem and providing builders with more confidence in their subgraph development.” - Jason Smythe, Co-Founder at Float

 Any project building or upgrading a subgraph can use this tool to make their subgraphs “uncrashable” and ensure continuous uptime :rocket: